niplav/site/notes.md

 and simple metal cutlery.
 I will, next time I'll buy a laptop or a smartphone, think about what the Schelling-laptop is.
 I suspect it's not a ThinkPad.

+"Then let them all have the same kind of cake."